Patmos Saint John Monastery

 Table of contents:

-General infoMapMembers Photos (95)Greeka Photos (14)Write a review!
+General infoMapMembers Photos (96)Greeka Photos (14)Write a review!

 Location: Chora

-The highlights of the monastery include a library, established by Agios Christodoulos and a museum located next to the bakery.
-The library includes 2,000 volumes, 13,000 historic documents and 900 manuscripts and 30 of these manuscripts were bequeathed to the monastery by the successor of Christodoulos.
-Other prized possessions include Savens, the collection of Nikiforos Laodikias, works of ecclesiastic father codes, biographies of saints and others.
+On the grounds of the monastery, one will also find a rather impressive library, established by Agios Christodoulos.
+The library includes 2,000 volumes, 13,000 documents, and 900 manuscripts.
+About 30 of these manuscripts were bequeathed to the monastery by the successor of Christodoulos.
+Other prized possessions include Savens, the collection of Nikiforos Laodikias, works of ecclesiastic father codes, biographies of saints, and others.

 Map